Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Preliminaries

 \subsection{Denoising Diffusion Probabilistic Models for Image Reconstruction}

 Denoising Diffusion Probabilistic Models (DDPM)~\cite{dpm2015,ho2020ddpm} describe a Markovian process in which a sample image from the data distribution $q(\x_0)$ is gradually corrupted by adding Gaussian noise over $t=1,\ldots, T$ diffusion steps, generating latent variables $\x_t$ with increasing noise levels $\beta_t \in (0, 1)$.
-For a sufficiently large $T$, the variable $\x_T$ approximates an isotropic Gaussian distribution, effectively becoming pure noise.
+For a sufficiently large $T$, the variable $\x_T$ approximates pure noise with an isotropic Gaussian distribution.
 The stepwise \emph{forward process} is defined as:

 where $\mathcal{N}(x;\mu,\sigma^2\textbf{Id})$ denotes a Gaussian distribution with mean $\mu$ and diagonal covariance $\sigma^2\textbf{Id}$.
 Using cumulative noise schedules $\alpha_t=1-\beta_t$, $\bar{\alpha}_t=\prod_{j=0}^{t}\alpha_j$, $\x_t$ can be directly derived from the clean sample $\x_0$ as: